 The Strange Intimacy Of Meeting People While Traveling

-One of the strangest things about solo travel is how quickly strangers can stop feeling like strangers.
+One of the strangest things about solo travel is how quickly strangers stop feeling like strangers.

 At home, people move carefully.